Mystic Seaport Museum to Host Major Exhibition of J.M.W. Turner Watercolors

 Exclusive Show from Tate, London to Highlight Select Works from Artist’s Personal Collection

 Mystic, Conn.
 (October 16, 2018) – Mystic Seaport Museum, in partnership with Tate, London, will host a major monographic exhibition devoted to the watercolors of one Britain’s greatest painters: J.M.W.
 Turner (1775-1851).
-Mystic Seaport Museum will be the only North American venue for the exhibition, which will be on display October 2019-February 2020.
+Mystic Seaport Museum will be the only North American venue for J.M.W.
+Turner: Watercolors from Tate, which will be on display October 5, 2019-February 23, 2020.